proggga/ham_radio_exam/README.md

 - [ ] **Service Status:**
   - [ ] **Primary:** Protected.
 Can claim protection from Secondary.
   - [ ] **Secondary:** No protection from Primary.
 Must not cause interference to Primary.
+    - [ ] Example: Amateur secondary to Maritime Mobile on some 2m freqs.
 - [ ] **Emission Classes (Uitzendklassen):** Format: `B B B` (Bandwidth, Signal, Info).
   - [ ] **1st Symbol (Modulation):**
     - [ ] A = AM (Double sideband).